edwardlim26/edwardlim26/README.md

-- 👋 Hi, I’m @edwardlim26 or Edward, I am an Analytics Engineer at Exinity.
-I work in Central Commercial, within the Insights team in the London office.
+- 👋 Hi, I’m Edward, an Analytics Engineer at Exinity.
-- 👀 I’m interested in utilising data analytics, cloud computing and data science to empower marketing decisions.
+- 👀 I’m interested in the new wave of data analytics, and the tools democratizing modern data stack access to business stakeholders.
+- 👀 I use dbt Core for data transformation, Prefect for data orchestration, and BigQuery to house all of our data.
-- 🌱 I’m currently learning to use prefect as a data workflow management to house all our data infrastructures and tech stacks including pySpark, mParticle, dbt, GCP etc.
+- 🌱 I’m currently learning the next gen of dbt which supports metrics, and Python.
+As well as Prefect 2.0 which introduces a different way to look as Flows and Tasks.
 - 📫 How to reach me: LinkedIn, email.

 <!---